What is Pre-K?

 Barriers to Pre-K Access

-In 2019, the National Institute for Early Education released a report looking at why eligible children were unable to enroll and benefit from the high-quality pre-K program offered in North Carolina.
+In 2019, the National Institute for Early Education (NIEER) released a report looking at why eligible children were unable to enroll and benefit from the high-quality pre-K program offered in North Carolina.
 Research has shown clear benefits from the program, but many children are unable to enroll due to insufficient funding, the report found.
 Approximately 23% of four-year old children have access to Pre-K in North Carolina.
 This percentage is below the national average.
 There are almost 33,000 children who are eligible but not enrolled due to lack of access.
 Participation in NC Pre-K varies widely from county to county.
-Approximately 1 in 4 counties serve 75 percent or more of their eligible children, while 40 percent of counties are serving less than half of their eligible children.
-The NEEIR report looked at barriers to expanding Pre-K. Over the past two years, the general assembly has appropriated money to expand Pre-K slots, but some counties have turned down the money.
+Approximately 1 in 4 counties serve 75% or more of their eligible children, while 40% of counties are serving less than half of their eligible children.
+The NIEER report looked at barriers to expanding Pre-K. Over the past two years, the general assembly has appropriated money to expand Pre-K slots, but some counties have turned down the money because they cannot afford the local portion of the funding.
 The report states that the overriding, fundamental barrier to expanding NC Pre-K is that NC Pre-K funding is inadequate to cover the full costs of expansion.

 - Rising operating costs, including costs to recruit and retain qualified teachers, expand facilities and provide transportation.